Privacy Policy

 | Property records (address, estimated value, mortgage details, rental income) | Net worth calculation, property portfolio tracking | Art.
 6(1)(b) - Contract performance |

-| Bank account balances (manual entry: institution name, account type, balance) | Net worth calculation, cash position tracking | Art.
+| Bank account data (institution name, account type, balances and transactions), whether entered by you or retrieved via Plaid if you connect a bank | Net worth calculation, cash position tracking | Art.
 6(1)(b) - Contract performance |

 | Debt records (creditor, outstanding balance, interest rate, minimum payment, due date) | Debt management, net worth calculation, payoff projections | Art.
 6(1)(b) - Contract performance |